openstack/openstack-manuals/doc/arch-design/source/design-storage/design-storage-arch.rst

 your cloud.
 The two common use cases for providing object storage in a compute cloud are to provide:

-* users with a persistent storage mechanism.
+* Users with a persistent storage mechanism for objects like images and video.
-* a scalable, reliable data store for virtual machine images.
+* A scalable, reliable data store for OpenStack virtual machine images.
+* An API driven S3 compatible object store for application use.

 Selecting storage hardware
 ~~~~~~~~~~~~~~~~~~~~~~~~~~